 Natural Gas

 Natural gas is often found along with oil and, for many years, was flared because it was considered a nuisance.
 Since the 1940s, however, energy companies have been able to capture and sell natural gas as a separate fuel.
 From the early 1980s through 2008, natural gas development has risen steadily in the Rocky Mountain West and continues to expand.
-Wyoming, Colorado, New Mexico, Utah and Alaska also rank in the top ten for natural gas production with Wyoming ranking second nationally (behind Texas) (U.S. DOE EIA 2012a).
+Wyoming, Colorado, New Mexico, Utah, and Alaska also rank in the top ten for natural gas production with Wyoming ranking second nationally (behind Texas) (U.S. DOE EIA 2012a).
 Furthermore, these states have substantial reserves for the future.
 In the West, natural gas production has trended upward during the past 30 years and will likely continue to grow (U.S. DOE EIA 2012e).

 Unconventional natural gas production, that includes shale gas, tight sands, and coalbed methane, increased in recent years and accounts for 60% of the onshore reserves (U.S. DOE OFE & NETL 2009).
 Although natural gas comes from both vertical and horizontal wells, horizontal wells are increasingly used because the drilling transects more of the producing formation and optimizes gas recovery.
-Hydraulic fracturing also increases gas production when water, sand and chemicals are forced into a relatively impermeable formation to create fractures that release gas (US DOE OFE & NETL 2009).
+Hydraulic fracturing also increases gas production when water, sand, and chemicals are forced into a relatively impermeable formation to create fractures that release gas (U.S. DOE OFE & NETL 2009).
 The Rocky Mountain states (NM, CO, UT, WY, ID, and MT), replete with unconventional natural gas, are experiencing another boom since the late 1990s.
 This unconventional natural gas boom exacerbates the conflict and transition from traditional to new energy production.
 Unconventional natural gas development creates land-use conflicts and the fracking procedure is controversial due to its potential effects on water quality, quantity, and availability problems in addition to related human health and ecosystem degradation concerns.
 Despite the intense political conflict surrounding unconventional natural gas development, its continued production remains central to long-standing state and federal energy policies and statutes.

 Nuclear Power